mftonera/BombermanAlgProg/README.md

 # Credits
 Credits to Andrew Hamel whom made it possible for us to use and modify the original project.
 The remanescent files from the original project are the files contained in the .vscode folder aswell as the MakeFile on the root.
-Otherwise the project would have been hard to make it work properly
+Otherwise the project would have been hard to make it work properly.
+Credits to Seth, creator of the character art and some of the tiles used in our game. <https://sethbb.itch.io/>

 # raylib-Bomberman
 This project was modified by the following UFRGS alumni: Matheus Fracaro Tonera, id 00594878 and Eduardo Nunes for its use on a presentation on the final project at the class "Algoritmos e Programação".
 The projects consists in replicating from scratch a "mini-bomberman" provided by the teacher in class and modifiying it.